 - You want to cover the years during which your children will go through college.

 - You are a business owner and have to repay your debts, outstanding taxes, or other expenses for your business.

-- Please don’t choose term life just because of its affordability, if you think whole life would be better for you.
+- Don’t choose a term life just because it’s cheaper if you think a whole life would be better for you.
 There are always ways to make extra cash and cover the price difference.
-The whole life is more expensive initially, but it will return to you later.
+The whole life is more expensive initially, but possible returns overcome the price.

 - Don’t be afraid to use life insurance as an investment vehicle.
-We know many people have an aversion when they hear ‘investing’ because they immediately think about the stock exchange and the risks of losing their hard-earned money.
+We know many people have an aversion to the word “investing” because they immediately think about the stock exchange and the risks of losing their hard-earned money.
 It’s not the case with using whole life insurance policies to invest.
-It is one of the safest ways to invest and earn money!